-Although the Chairman is not independent and the Independent Directors of the Company do not make up majority of the Board, the Board and NC are satisfied that the Board has an appropriate level of independence and diversity to enable it to make decisions in the best interests of the Group.
-With two Independent and one Non-Executive Independent Directors making up more than half of the Board, it provides an independent element on the Board capable of exercising objective judgment and no individual or group is able to dominate the Board's decision making process.
-The Group has a majority of three (3) out of five (5) directors on the Board who are Non-Executive Directors and thus, comply with Provision 2.3 of the Code.
+Although the Chairman is not independent and the Independent Directors of the Company do not make up majority of the Board, there are three Independent Directors and one Non-Executive Director making up more than half of the Board, providing an independent element on the Board capable of exercising objective judgment and no individual or group is able to dominate the Board's decision making process.
+The Board and NC are satisfied that the Board has an appropriate level of independence and diversity to enable it to make decisions in the best interests of the Group.
+Currently, the Group has a majority of four (4) out of six (6) directors on the Board who are Non-Executive Directors and thus, comply with Provision 2.3 of the Code and given the disclosures in the Annual Report under Provision 2.4, they are consistent with the intent of Principle 2 of the Code which requires the Board to have an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the Company.